 In our ongoing series to help you get started with successful campaigns on Adwords, we’re going to take a look at ad scheduling.
 One feature that Adwords provides is what is called ad scheduling.
 Ad scheduling allows you to choose when to show your ads, when not to show your ads, and whether you want to spend more or less at any given time.

-How to use ad scheduling
+Why you should use ad scheduling

 With your ad scheduling strategy decided, you need to put it in place.
 The new Adwords interface makes this easy.

-The first step is scrolling down your lefthand menu and selecting the ad scheduling option and clicking it.
+The first step is scrolling down your left-hand menu and selecting the ad scheduling option and clicking it.

 Click on the blue pencil to open the scheduler.